CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 While they’re nice places, don’t rely solely on bookstores to sell your book.
 Recognition frequently occurs before readers enter the store.

-### 18. The Invaluable Experience
+### 18. Enjoy the Journey

-Writing a book isn’t just a task; it’s a transformative journey.
+Writing a book is a journey, not just a task.
+Embrace it and enjoy the ride.

 It stimulates intellectual growth, refines thoughts, builds credibility, and serves as a perpetual marketing engine.

 ## Conclusion: A Literary Odyssey